programminghistorian/ph-submissions/en/published/originals/displaying-georeferenced-map-knightlab-storymap-js.md

 1. Map Location: This is where you set the location on your map.
 Since this is the title slide, no search bar appears to add a location to this particular slide.
 2. Add Slide: This column displays slide icons.
 The title slide is shown in red.
 The plus icon labelled "Add Slide" allows you to add more slides (locations) to your Story Map.
-3. Media: The Media section allows you to upload images or link to images, video streaming services (e.g., YouTube, Vimeo, SoundCloud, etc.) to your slide .
+3. Media: The Media section allows you to upload images or link to images, video streaming services (e.g., YouTube, Vimeo, SoundCloud, etc.) to your slide.
 4. Headline and Text: Here is where you can add a headline or title for each slide with some descriptive text to write your narrative.
 The text box has bold, italic, and hyperlink buttons.
 It also includes an Edit HTML button "</>", so you can view the text you add with HTML tags.
 5. Marker and Background Options: Here is where you can add customized markers for each point on your map.
 Under Background Options, you can add a background color or image for your header and text.
 Since this is the title page, the Marker Options are grayed out because you haven’t added a location yet.
 Once you have added another slide and a location, you can then click on the Marker Options to customize the points on your map.